dquadros/I2C-Pico-USB/README.md

 The ```i2c-get``` and ```i2c-put``` commands can be used to read and write to and from I2C devices that use the concept of registers, where a read is preceded by a write of the register's address (form 0x00 to 0xFF).

-The following examples are for accessing four bytes, starting at address 0x40, in PCF8583 clock/calendar's ARM with the default I2C address of 0x50:
+The following examples are for accessing four bytes, starting at address 0x40, in PCF8583 clock/calendar's RAM with the default I2C address of 0x50:

 ```
 sudo i2cset n 0x50 0x40 1 2 3 4 i